cloudmesh-book/book-latex-2018/cloud-clusters/chapters/pi-spark.md

 Using Scala version 2.11.8 (Java HotSpot(TM) Client VM, Java 1.8.0_65)
 ```

-### Repeat above steps on all worker/slave nodes
+Repeat above steps on all worker/slave nodes

+:warning: it is unclear which steps these are

-### Alternative to running above steps for each worker node
+Alternative to running above steps for each worker node, you can run
-Run the below command on each worked ndoe to create spark directory
+the the following command on each worked node to create spark directory

 ```bash
 sudo mkdir -p /opt/spark-2.3.0` sudo chown -R hduser:hadoop /opt/spark-2.3.0
 ```

-Run below command on master node for each slave node
+Run next you can copy the configuration as follows:

 ``` bash
 rsync -avxP /opt/spark-2.3.0 hduser@pislave:/opt
 ```

-Run the above command only after creating the /opt/spark-2.3.0 on all worker nodes
+Run the previous command only after creating the /opt/spark-2.3.0 on
+all worker nodes

 ```bash
 sudo mkdir -p /opt/spark-2.3.0 sudo chown -R hduser:hadoop /opt/spark-2.3.0
 ```

+:warning: this seems duplicated

-#### Set home and PATH on all worked nodes
+Next you need to set the spark home and add it to your path on all
+worker nodes

 ```bash
 echo "export SPARK_HOME=/opt/spark-2.3.0"